 The USDA now estimates that there is 15%-20% more farmland on earth than we expected.
 That’s 250 to 350 million more hectacres!
 With this addition, the USDA estimates there’s 1.87 Billion acres of farmland on earth.
 Here’s a global map of where the farmland is located (click here to check out the interactive map).

 It gets pretty detailed.
-Here’s a close up of central Iowa:
+Here’s a close up of central Iowa and its opportunity for grain production:

-So how did they discover more farmland?
+So how did they discover more farmland, especially in places with less population?
 Technology of course!
 Here’s why this data is important not only to the folks in the ag futures markets, but for everyone around the world:

 Given the high resolution of 30 meters and 0.09 hectares per pixel, a big advantage is the ability to see croplands in any country and sub-national regions, including states, provinces, districts, counties and villages.”